AFI Global Policy Forum: 2018 AFI GPF in Sochi, Russia

-Co-hosted by the Bank of Russia, the 10th AFI GPF was held in Sochi, Russia, the first time that the event was held in Europe.During the event, AFI extended its global and policy reach with the launch of the Eastern Europe Central Asia Policy Initiative (ECAPI).
+Co-hosted by the Bank of Russia, the 10th AFI GPF was held in Sochi, Russia, the first time that the event was held in Europe.
+During the event, AFI extended its global and policy reach with the launch of the Eastern Europe Central Asia Policy Initiative (ECAPI).
 ECAPI's founding members are: Central Bank of Armenia, National Bank of the Republic of Belarus, National Bank of Georgia, Financial Regulatory Commission of Mongolia, Bank of Russia, National Bank of Kazakhstan, National Bank of Tajikistan and Central Bank of Uzbekistan.

 The AFI Membership Council unanimously endorsed the Sochi Accord, which encourages peer learning and progress on financial technology (FinTech) for financial inclusion, including the exchange of tested and transformative solutions to accelerate access and use of financial services.
-Speaking at the event, AFI Deputy Executive Director Norbert Mumba said that “the adoption of the Sochi Accord is extremely significant for AFI … Traditional approaches need a complete relook so that we are able to deliver financial services efficiently and effectively”.
+Speaking at the event, AFI Deputy Executive Director Norbert Mumba said that “the adoption of the Sochi Accord is extremely significant for AFI ...
+Traditional approaches need a complete relook so that we are able to deliver financial services efficiently and effectively”.
 A report on the AFI GPF is available through the AFI website.

 2019 AFI GPF in Kigali, Rwanda

-The 2019 AFI GPF will be held in September in Kigali, Rwanda, and co-hosted by the National Bank of Rwanda under the theme of “Using Technology for Inclusion of Women and Youth”.
-Over 700 global policymakers, regulatory institutions and development partners are expected to attend the event on September 11–13.
+The 2019 AFI GPF was held in Kigali, Rwanda, and co-hosted by the National Bank of Rwanda under the theme of “Using Technology for Inclusion of Women and Youth”.
+Over 700 global policymakers, regulatory institutions and development partners attended the event on September 11–13.

-Sessions will kick off with the AFI Annual General Meeting, a series of closed meetings exclusively for AFI members and led by the heads of AFI member institutions.
-The following two days – the 11th AFI GPF - is open to the public and media, and will showcase success stories that emphasize women and youth from across the AFI membership, while providing direction for the Denarau Action Plan for Gender Inclusive Finance and commitments to halve the financial inclusion gender gap by 2021.